Jacob Bronowski: Early life and education

-Jacob Bronowski was born to a Polish-Jewish family in Łódź, Congress Poland, in 1908.
+Bronowski was born to a Polish-Jewish family in Łódź, Congress Poland, in 1908.
 His family moved to Germany during the First World War, and to Britain in 1920, Bronowski's parents having been married in Britain in the London house of his maternal grandfather in 1907.
 Although, according to Bronowski, he knew only two English words on arriving in Britain, he gained admission to the Central Foundation Boys' School in London and went on to study mathematics at the University of Cambridge, graduating as Senior Wrangler (best student mathematician) in 1930.

 As a mathematics student at Jesus College, Cambridge, Bronowski co-edited – with William Empson – the literary periodical Experiment, which first appeared in 1928.
 Bronowski would pursue this sort of dual activity, in both the mathematical and literary worlds, throughout his professional life.
 He was also a strong chess player, earning a half-blue while at Cambridge and composing numerous chess problems for the British Chess Magazine between 1926 and 1970.
 He received a PhD in mathematics at Cambridge in 1935, writing a dissertation in algebraic geometry.
-For a time in the 1930s he lived near Laura Riding and Robert Graves in Majorca.
+For a time in the 1930s he lived near Laura Riding and Robert Graves in Mallorca.
 From 1934 to 1942, he taught mathematics at the University College of Hull.
 Beginning in this period, the British secret service MI5 placed him under surveillance, believing he was a security risk, which may have restricted his access to senior posts in the UK.